National Constitution Center Accessibility Policy

 Freedom Rising Captioning

 Individual handheld iPod Touch captioning devices are available to provide captioning for and audio descriptions of performances in the Sidney Kimmel Theatre, which hosts Freedom Rising.
-To secure a device, please notify the Box Office when you arrive and they will assist you.
+To secure a device, please notify the admissions desk when you arrive and they will assist you.
 Supplies are limited.

 Large Print and Braille

-Large print scripts are available for Freedom Rising and Living News performances for use at the Constitution Center.
-Large print versions of the Constitution and a Braille copy of the Constitution are also available at the Box Office for visitors during their visit to the Constitution Center.
+Large print scripts are available for Freedom Rising and Living News performances for use at the Center.
+Large print versions of the Constitution and a Braille copy of the Constitution are also available at the admissions desk for visitors during their visit to the Center.
 Supplies are limited.

 Designated spaces are available in the National Constitution Center parking garage for visitors with disabilities.
 The garage entrance is located on Race Street between 5th and 6th Streets.
 Fees apply.

 Personal Care Attendants

 Personal Care Attendants of visitors with disabilities are admitted to the National Constitution Center free of charge.
 This applies to all ticketed events, Town Hall programs, and performances that the visitor is attending.

 Visitors who wish to purchase advance tickets should contact 215-409-6700 to request complimentary tickets for an accompanying Personal Care Attendant.
 For visitors in groups of 15 or more, please call 215-409-6800 or email [email protected].